Michaelangel007/numdigits_benchmark/README.md

 * powers-of-10
 * nines

 Using a data-driven approach makes this trivial to extend tests.
-I used these manual tables to verify that each implementation worked correctly (since I couldn't trust ANY implementation) when I discovered a bug in the slide version of Andrei's `digits10()` as discussed in the [Introduction](#introduction).
+I used these manual tables to verify that each implementation worked correctly (since I couldn't trust ANY implementation, not even my own!)
 ```c++
     struct IntKeyVal
     {